From the airport to the city centre Chad

 Getting around the country is no mean feat, and requires considerable preparation.

 Bicycles are rarely used, except in the villages or on the fields.
 You can sometimes rent one at village markets for a pleasant ride in the bush.
-On the other hand, you'll need a mountain bike to pedal through the sandy areas of the north!
+On the other hand, good luck pedaling through the sandy areas of the north, even with a mountain bike!

 The dromedary is the only means of transport for transhumant tribes, along with the horse (for men) and the donkey (for women).

-Travel agencies organize desert safaris on dromedary back.
-You can also try to organize your own trip, renting animals and guides in towns and villages.
+Travel agencies organize desert safaris on camels.
+You can also try organizing your own trip, renting animals and guides in towns and villages.
 Finally, you have the option of "camel-stopping" by standing on a mourhal (transhumance axis) and waiting for a caravan to pass by...
 Nomadic peoples are very hospitable and have a strong tradition of hospitality.
 In addition to your personal belongings, bring tea, sugar, dates, millet and other foodstuffs to offer your hosts...
-You can also simply ask any camel driver to take you for a ride on a camel; it's very comfortable, but for the unaccustomed it can quickly become a backache, so you may not want to share the rough and wild life of the nomads...
+You can also simply ask any camel driver to take you for a ride on his camel; it's very comfortable, but for the unaccustomed it can quickly become a backache, and you may no longer wish to share the rough and wild nomadic life..

 Horses.
 You'll see many beautiful horses in the country.
 They are the men's means of transport, while the women use donkeys.
 That's why in the provinces, where people are more prudish, it's frowned upon for a woman to ride a horse.
 There are two riding schools in N'Djamena.

 You can also buy your horse at the livestock markets in the towns (between 100,000 and several million FCFA, depending on the quality of the animal).
 In N'Djamena, you'll often pay a little more; the livestock market is behind the Diguel car park.
-On the other hand, equipment is often rudimentary: saddles and saddlecloths are made of local leather, spurs are made by blacksmiths and are often narrow for us; bits are sometimes replaced by a simple rope halter, possibly with a bicycle chain on the muzzle; there are no bombs or riding boots...
-If you want sophisticated equipment, pack it in your luggage!
+On the other hand, equipment is often rudimentary: saddles and saddle pads are made of local leather, spurs are made by blacksmiths and are often narrow for us; bits are sometimes replaced by a simple rope halter, possibly with a bicycle chain on the muzzle; there are no bombs or riding boots...
+If you want sophisticated equipment, take it with you in your luggage!

 Walking.
-It's the mode of transport of the poorest people, but if you have the soul of a hiker, Chad offers you many sublime landscapes, far from modern civilization..
+It's the mode of transport of the poorest people, but if you're a hiker, Chad offers you many sublime landscapes, far from modern civilization..

 In addition to the massifs you can climb (Mont Guéra and Abou Telfane, near Bitkine and Mongo, Kilinguen and the Ouara massifs, near Abéché, the Sila escapade, near Goz Beïda, the Monts de Lam, in the south..), there's nothing to stop you taking a few days out in the Ennedi massif, if you've got the logistics; in particular, there's a short hike of a few hours to get an overview of the Guelta d'Archeï, from the top of its cliffs (no difficulty involved).
 Travel agencies also organize multi-day treks in the Ennedi; pack camels are provided.
 The Tibesti massif, whose national and international political context makes access perilous, is a treasure trove for mountaineers, with the Emi Koussi volcano, the Trou au natron, etc.